SenseLogic/PENDOWN/README.md

 *   Allow to directly apply any CSS property or HTML attribute to its markup without requiring HTML tags;
 *   Minimize the conflicts with most texts and C-like code;
 *   Be available and efficient both on web servers and browsers;
-*   Provide both manual and automatic syntax highlighting;
+*   Provide both manual and automatic syntax highlighting.
-*   Stay small, by not trying to become a complete HTML replacement or a book generator.

 Here are a few sample tags, to give you an idea of what they look like :